Isometric Embeddability of Schatten Classes Revisited: Results on embeddability.

 The methods developed in \cite{Gupta,Ra20} are insufficient to study Problem \ref{prob-0} for general pairs

 The general case was addressed in \cite{ChHoPaPrRa22, ChHoPrRa23}, where completely new techniques were introduced, in particular the application of the Kato--Rellich theorem and methods based on multilinear operator integration.
-The following results on isometric embeddings are obtained in these two papers.
+The following results on non-embeddability are obtained in these two papers.

 \begin{thm}(\!\!\cite[Theorem 1.1]{ChHoPaPrRa22}) Let $2\leq m\leq n$.
 Then, $\cS_q^m\nie\cS_p^n$ for $q\neq p$ satisfying